 Under alternating stress, stress concentration promotes the formation and propagation of fatigue cracks.
 The rougher the surface and the sharper the incision tip, the more serious the stress concentration.

 Rolling strengthening involves using the rolling effect of the roller on the surface of the workpiece to cause plastic flow in the surface metal and fill in original low concave troughs, reducing the roughness of the workpiece surface and eliminating residual tool marks.
 This reduces stress concentration and improves the fatigue life of the workpiece.

 As early as the 1930s, it was discovered that residual compressive stress on the surface of a part could prolong its fatigue life.
 The propagation of cracks on the surface of metal materials occurs when the alternating load applied reaches a certain limit, which is when the stress intensity reaches the critical stress intensity of the material itself.

 Rolling can reduce the original micro-cracks on the surface and generate residual compressive stress, thereby increasing the fatigue life of the parts.

 (2) Process parameters that affect the rolling effect

-The main process parameters that affect the surface rolling effect are: rolling pressure, rolling times and rolling speed.
+The key process parameters that impact the surface rolling outcome are: rolling pressure, number of rolls, and rolling speed.

 (3) Hole extrusion reinforcement

-Commonly used process methods: rod extrusion, bushing extrusion, stamping die extrusion, spinning extrusion, as shown in Figure 6.
+There are several commonly used methods for hole extrusion, including rod extrusion, bushing extrusion, stamping die extrusion, and spinning extrusion, as illustrated in Figure 6.

 - (a) 1-Hydraulic press; 2-Clamp; 3-Squeeze bar; 4-Parts; 5-Base